 Notify the Landlord if the Property is Vacant

 If you anticipate a long trip or extended absence from the property, it’s a good idea to let the landlord know in case an emergency occurs.
-Since you won’t be there to keep an eye on the property, the landlord can make sure nothing goes wrong in your absence.
+Since you won’t be there to keep an eye on the property, the landlord can ensure nothing goes wrong in your absence.

 Pay Rent on Time